open-source-workshop/awesome-random/README.md

 # My awesome-random!!
 ## Welcome
 A not so curated and random list of amazingly awesome awesomeness.
-(New change)

 ## Building Software